Let's Get Your Creative Juices Flowing!!!

 When I first started playing around in the world of mixed media art, I used to wonder what the point of collage was.
 Sure the scrapbook papers were pretty and fun to sort through, but why bother if we're just going to paint all over it later?

-Now that I've been at this for a while, I finally get just how many points collage has!!
+Now that I've been at this for a while, I finally get just how many points collaging has-in the world of mixed media!!

-Starting an art journal spread or canvas with a layer of collage is like a warm up exercise for a mixed media artist!
-Collage can actually help you clear your head, get your creative juices flowing, help you overcome creative block and even help you figure out how to choose a color palette for your painting layer.
+Starting an art journal spread or mixed media canvas with a layer of collage is like a warm up exercise for a mixed media artist!
+Collage can actually help you clear your head, get your creative juices flowing, help you overcome creative block, and even help you figure out how to choose a color palette for your painting layer.

 See the texture in her cheek?
-That's the magic of collage!
+That's ALSO the magic of mixed media collage!
+It can really add a layer of sophistication to your work.

 Tuesday's at 2 pm EST is when I hang out LIVE on my YouTube channel!
 This past Tuesday I did a half hour lesson on how to fix the following problems with eye drawings like: